luigiaceto/stuff-happens/README.md

 HTTP Method: POST

 Description: insert a new match into the DB.
+Uses the session to retrieve the user in case the player is logged-in.

 Request body:
 ```
 {
-  "user_id": 23
+  "demo": "Yes"/"No"
 }
 ```